xsainteer/fuddyduddy/README.md

 ## Contributing

 We welcome contributions to Fuddy-Duddy!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details on:
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

 - Code of Conduct
 - Development workflow
 - Pull request process
 - Coding standards
 - Testing requirements

+### Community Guidelines

+This project adheres to the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+### Reporting Issues

+- For bugs and feature requests, use our [GitHub issue templates](https://github.com/anurmatov/fuddy-duddy/issues/new/choose)
+- For security vulnerabilities, please review our [Security Policy](SECURITY.md)

 ## License